Transport in India

 The Golden Quadrilateral connects the eight major metro cities of India, viz., Delhi (north), Mumbai (west), Kolkata (east), Chennai (south).

 Transport in India consists of transport by land, water and air.
 Road transport is the primary mode of transport for most Indian citizens, and India's road transport systems are among the most heavily used in the world.
 The growth of highway construction in India, fuelled by fast GDP growth (world's 3rd largest in PPP and 4th largest nominally), has reduced India's logistics costs to 9% (2025) compared to 8% in China, 12% in USA and EU.

 India's road network is the largest, and the busiest in the world, transporting 8.225 billion passengers and over 980 million tonnes of cargo annually, as of 2015.
 India's rail network is the fourth largest and second busiest in the world, transporting 8.09 billion passengers and 1.20 billion tonnes of freight annually, as of 2020.
-Aviation in India is broadly divided into military and civil aviation which is the fastest-growing aviation market in the world (IATA data).
+Aviation in India is broadly divided into military and civil aviation.
+India is the fastest-growing aviation market in the world (IATA data).
 India's waterways network, in the form of rivers, canals, backwaters and creeks, is the ninth largest waterway network in the world.
 Freight transport by waterways is highly under utilised in India with the total cargo moved (in tonne kilometres) by inland waterways being 0.1 percent of the total inland traffic in India.
 In total, about 21 percent of households have two wheelers whereas 4.70 percent of households in India have cars or vans as per the 2011 census of India.
 The automobile industry in India is currently growing rapidly with an annual production of over 28.4 million vehicles (2025), with an annual growth rate of 10.5% (2015) and vehicle volume is expected to rise greatly in the future.

 For the construction of green highways and to reduce the piles of municipal waste, India aims to reuse all of the existing piles of garbage for the road construction by 2027, of which 80 trillion ton of solid waste has been already segregated and reused for the highway construction as of 2025.

 Research and education

-The Indian transport research and education ecosystem is a highly structured, multi-modal network designed to address the nation's immense logistical, safety, and strategic needs.
-This landscape is characterised by a core duality: critical sectors that require centralised, high-integrity governance, and decentralised urban sectors that demand agile, policy-driven innovation.
-The foundational pillars of the centralised system are the high-technology, mission-critical domains of Rail and Space.
-This multi-modal ecosystem is therefore geared towards generating standardised, scalable, and sustainable solutions for India's future mobility challenges across all critical transport verticals.
+The Indian transport research and education ecosystem is a multi-modal network designed to address the nation's logistical, safety, and strategic needs.
+This landscape is characterised by a duality: sectors that require centralised governance, and decentralised urban sectors that require policy-driven innovation.
+The foundational pillars of the centralised system are the domains of Rail and Space.
+This multi-modal ecosystem is geared towards generating solutions for India's future mobility challenges across transport verticals.